miklevin/mlseo/README.md

 ### Pickling and Unpickling

-The way tuples become string keys (necessary for sqlitedict) is by a common Python serialization function called ***pickling.
+The way tuples become string keys (necessary for sqlitedict) is by a common Python serialization function called ***pickling***.
 We "pickle" the tuple to make it a string-based dictionary key.
 We can then iterate through all keys, unpickling the primary key and have it back in its orginal tuple-state as we go.

 ```python
 import pickle
 from datetime import date

 pkl = lambda x: pickle.dumps(x)
 unpkl = lambda x: pickle.loads(x)